Guide: How to Pay for Long-Term Care

 National Monthly Median Cost, 2024:

-Home health aide services — or medical home care — usually follow a hospitalization.
-These services may include nurse visits as well as physical, occupational, or speech therapy at home.
 These services are typically covered by Medicare.
-For information on Medicare, you may visit https://www.medicare.gov However, many qualifying factors need to be met before Medicare will cover the costs.
+For information on Medicare, you may visit medicare.gov.
+However, many qualifying factors need to be met before Medicare will cover the costs.
 Always speak with your individual Medicare plan provider to determine what coverage you may receive (and how long Medicare will pay for it).

 Additionally, home health aide services may be covered through Medicaid, which provides health insurance coverage to low-income, blind, or disabled individuals.
-For information on Medicaid, you may visit https://www.medicaid.gov/
+For information on Medicaid, you may visit medicaid.gov.

 Since Medicaid is a state-run program, coverage varies by state.
 Many states offer what’s called “home and community-based waiver services.”
 This means that Medicaid pays for services such as home care, adult day health care, or assisted living communities (more on those below) as an alternative to being in a long-term care nursing home.